 4) Gasoline, other flammable liquids and flammable gases shall be stored in reasonably cool and ventilated places in accordance with NFPA 30.

-A) Dispensing of such liquids shall be from approved safety cans painted red and marked with the word "Gasoline" in ½" high letters in a contrasting color.
+A) Dispensing of these liquids shall be from approved safety cans painted red and marked with the word "Gasoline" in ½" high letters in a contrasting color.
 Damaged or leaking fuel containers are prohibited.

-B) Smoking and/or the carrying of open flame, lighted cigars, cigarettes, or pipes is prohibited in any area where such liquids or gases are stored or transferred from one container to another.
+B) Smoking and/or the carrying of open flame, lighted cigars, cigarettes, or pipes is prohibited in any area where these liquids or gases are stored or transferred from one container to another.

 C) Bulk storage (quantities over 12 gallons) is not permitted in any area accessible to the public.